Anveks/Angular-Theory-and-Practice/README.md

 *In case the package was not pre-installed, don't forget to import it into your main app.module.ts.

-# Some TypeScript Notes:

-If we define a class property like that:

-    public text: string;

-We'll get TypeScript error.
-Solution is simple - initialize the property right away:

-    public text: string = "";

-OR: go to tsconfig.json file and change strictNullChecks: false (you can find it in CompilerOptions).

 # Template Reference Variable

 A Template Reference Variable is a variable declared on an HTML element in an Angular template that can be referenced in the component code.
 It is a way to get access to an HTML element or directive instance from within the component class.